aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/msk-serverless-to-msk-serverless-datastream-java/README.md

 ## Step-by-step deployment walkthrough

+0. If you haven't run `cdk bootstrap` please do so first.
+This is necesary on a region basis.

 1. First, let's set up some environment variables to make the deployment easier.
 Replace these values with your own S3 bucket, app name, etc.

 ```bash